 Regenerative Fund for Nature

-We are delighted to accept applications for projects that are/will be implemented in one or more of our priority countries.
-These countries were selected through a science-based analyses conducted by Conservation International that considered the importance of the material for fashion supply chains, the feasibility of implementing projects and the potential positive outcomes for biodiversity (species and ecosystems), climate and soil.
+All projects need to be implemented in one or more of the priority countries listed by the Fund.
+These countries were selected after science-based analyses conducted by Conservation International that assessed the importance of the material for fashion supply chains, the feasibility of implementing projects and the potential positive outcomes for biodiversity (species and ecosystems), climate change and the soil.

-Here is the list of the selected priority countries:
+Here is the list of countries where projects have been selected:

-The Fund will transform 1 million hectares into regenerative agricultural practices by 2025
+The Fund will transform 1 million hectares into regenerative agricultural spaces by 2025

 The Fund will focus on leather, cotton, wool and cashmere

 The Fund has selected 7 projects in 7 different countries (see map)

 What is Regenerative Agriculture?

 Robert Rodale, son of American organic pioneer J.I.
 Rodale, used the term ‘regenerative’ to distinguish a kind of farming that goes beyond simply ‘sustainable’ regenerative agriculture: